 "It is possible for many people in any given community to achieve highly advanced forms of wisdom and compassion through genuine instruction and sincere effort."
+I believe it-- and I would like to It is difficult to I don't believe it-I believe it-- and there is much evidence there is sufficient believe it, but there believe it, with the there is no evidence to support it evidence to isn't much evidence way things are to support it support it to support it going now Your different view, or different way of understanding our present circumstances:

-I believe it and I believe it and I would like to It is difficult to I don't believe it- there is much evidence to support it there is sufficient evidence to support it believe it, but there isn't much evidence to support it believe it, with the way things are going now there is no evidence to support it b) How can the relevance of attaining advanced levels of wisdom and compassion be made crystal clear--especially since there is so much "wariness" in people's perceptions about religious, spiritual, and moral practices which they do not in any way understand?
+b) How can the relevance of attaining advanced levels of wisdom and compassion be made crystal clear--especially since there is so much "wariness" in people's perceptions about religious, spiritual, and moral practices which they do not in any way understand?